CadeMcCallen/DA401---McCallen---Final-Project-Repository/README.md

 ## Methods and Models used

-Beta Linear Mixed-Effects and linear mixed effect models
+Linear Mixed-Effects models and PCA

 ## Expected Timeline